AnastasiaIU/DTTRealEstate/README.md

 The log hours can be found in the assets directory.

-The application was implemented using the MVVM pattern, Retrofit2, Room, LiveData, ViewModel, Coroutines, Navigation Components, Data Binding, Kotlin serialization, Coil, and Google play services for maps.
+The application was implemented using the MVVM pattern, Retrofit2, Room, LiveData, ViewModel, Coroutines, Navigation Components, View Binding, Kotlin serialization, Coil, and Google play services for maps.

 <img src="assets/Screenshots.png" width="100%" height="100%"/>